apache/flink-statefun/docs/sdk/modules.md

 * ``function.spec.endpoint``
     * The endpoint at which the function is reachable.
 * ``function.spec.states``
-    * A list of the names of the persisted values decalred within the remote function.
+    * A list of the persisted values declared within the remote function.
+    * Each entry consists of a `name` property and an optional `expireAfter` property.
+    * Default for `expireAfter` - 0, meaning that state expiration is disabled.
 * ``function.spec.maxNumBatchRequests``
     * The maximum number of records that can be processed by a function for a particular ``address`` before invoking backpressure on the system.
     * Default - 1000